The Bootleg Series Vol. 11: The Basement Tapes Complete: History of recordings

 In July 1969, the first rock bootleg appeared in California, entitled Great White Wonder.
 The double album consisted of seven songs from the Woodstock basement sessions, plus some early recordings Dylan had made in Minneapolis in December 1961 and one track recorded from The Johnny Cash Show.
 One of those responsible for the bootleg, identified only as Patrick, talked to Rolling Stone: "Dylan is a heavy talent and he's got all those songs nobody's ever heard.
 We thought we'd take it upon ourselves to make this music available."
 The process of bootlegging Dylan's work would eventually see the illegal release of hundreds of live and studio recordings, and lead the Recording Industry Association of America to describe Dylan as the most bootlegged artist in the history of the music industry.

 The basement recordings became the basis for Dylan's 1975 official release The Basement Tapes.
-This album was criticised by Dylan critic Michael Gray because it contained recordings by the Band on their own, and because important Dylan songs were omitted from the selection.
+This album was criticised by Dylan critic Michael Gray, among others, because it contained recordings by the Band on their own, and because important Dylan songs were omitted from the selection.
 Subsequent to the official 1975 release, more than 100 recordings from the Basement Tapes began to circulate in bootleg form, catalogued by Greil Marcus in his book Invisible Republic: Bob Dylan's Basement Tapes (1997), and by Sid Griffin in Million Dollar Bash: Bob Dylan, the Band, and the Basement Tapes (2007).

 The Bootleg Series Vol. 11: The Basement Tapes Complete presents the original recordings, and places them in roughly chronological order.
 The original reel-to-reel tapes were in the possession of Garth Hudson, organist for the Hawks.
-He brought them to fellow-Canadians, Jan Haust and Peter J. Moore who restored and digitized them for this release.
-Their work led them to be nominated in 2016 for a Grammy award for Best Historical Album.
+He brought them to fellow Canadians Jan Haust and Peter J. Moore, who restored and digitized them for this release.
+Their work led them to win the 2016 Grammy award for Best Historical Album.